 Christmas

+By Eugene Peterson.
 People worry about keeping Christ in Christmas, but not about keeping the tree in Christmas.
 In many homes, no carols are sung, no prayers offered, and no nativity story told, but few lack a Christmas tree.
-But I do remember a Christmas with no tree. … Read More
+But I do remember a Christmas with no tree. … Read more

-Those who are too tired to go on, or consigned to the sidelines because of lack of stamina, or resigned to a marginal status, need to hear the inward assurance of God's affirmation through the generous verdict of David at the Brook Besor. … Read More
+By Eugene H. Peterson.
+Those who are too tired to go on, or consigned to the sidelines because of lack of stamina, or resigned to a marginal status, need to hear the inward assurance of God's affirmation through the generous verdict of David at the Brook Besor. … Read more

 The Soul of Prayer